Policies and Procedures

 a.
 Decorative materials are not permitted in corridors.
 Do not obstruct exit signs, fire alarms, extinguishers, sprinkler heads, or hose cabinets;

 b.
-Ceiling Decorations: Items of any kind are not to be affixed or adhered to any ceiling and no ceiling may be altered by painting, and;
+Ceiling Decorations: Items of any kind are not to be affixed or adhered to any ceiling and no ceiling may be altered by painting;

 c.
-Walls: Walls may not be altered in any way and any item hanging from any wall must be mounted with removable adhesive strips or painters tape.
+Walls: Walls may not be altered in any way and any item hanging from any wall must be mounted with removable adhesive strips or painter’s tape; and,

-In addition: Door Decorations: Message pads on the exterior of your room, suite, or apartment door must be limited to two pieces not larger than 8 1/2" x 14" each;
+d.
+Door Decorations: Message pads on the exterior of your room, suite, or apartment door must be limited to two pieces not larger than 8 1/2" x 14" each.

-9. Disruptive Behavior: Behavior that intentionally or unintentionally creates an unsafe environment in the community or that poses a significant risk to the health or safety to any person, including oneself, or that damages university property, is prohibited.
+10. Disruptive Behavior: Behavior that intentionally or unintentionally creates an unsafe environment in the community or that poses a significant risk to the health or safety to any person, including oneself, or that damages university property or the property of others, is prohibited.

-10. Failure to Comply: Failure to comply with, or interfering with, the legitimate directives or questions of University staff, law enforcement, or emergency personnel, identified as such, in the performance of their duties in the residential facilities, is prohibited.
-Such behavior includes, but is not limited to, not answering your room/suite/apartment door, concealment or withholding information, providing false information, and failure to immediately produce one’s UCSD student identification card upon request.
+11. Failure to Comply: Failure to comply with, or interfering with, the legitimate directives or questions of University staff, law enforcement, or emergency personnel, identified as such, in the performance of their duties in the residential facilities, is prohibited.
+Such behavior includes, but is not limited to, not answering your room/suite/apartment door, providing false information, and failing to immediately produce one’s UCSD Campus Card upon request.

 c.
 Evacuation Maps: Evacuation maps may not be removed or altered;